 Google announced Thursday that Google Places pages have undergone a few very important changes.
 You’ll notice that third party reviews are now gone from Places pages.
 These changes come as a result of other consumer ratings websites like Yelp, Citysearch, and TripAdvisor claiming that Google was using their content without permission.

 Places pages will still link to these third party sites for a more well rounded search experience but only after showing Google user reviews.
 Google will no longer integrate the actual reviews from any other consumer rating websites into the page or the Place rating system.
-Take a look at the photo below to see what this looks like.

 In the new era of micro messaging, Google has added Posts to the Google Places listing tools.
 Think of this as a small welcome or featured message to your clients and to promote your business.
 If you haven’t see this yet, Google Places is the newest version of Local or Google Map type listings.
 Once […]